 Kimpton is known for providing awesome amenities to their guests, so I was happy to see a Gaiam yoga mat, Marie-Stella-Maris natural body and skin care amenities, Frette robes, Tube Audio Bluetooth speakers by LEFF Amsterdam, and Nespresso machines all in our room.

 After only our first night there I knew I wasn’t going to want to leave, mostly due to the comfy beds complete with plush duvet covers and pillows.

 Now I know there are incredible places to eat all over the city, but another reason why Kimpton DeWitt Hotel gets my vote for where to stay in Amsterdam is thanks to the dining options.

 When booking your stay they offer a package that includes a delicious breakfast buffet each day at Wyers (which I highly recommend).
 Wyers has American comfort food with a Dutch influence, and they are open for breakfast, lunch, dinner and brunch.

 There is a craft cocktail bar called House Bar, which has shareable bites to enjoy while you sip your drink.
 My son loved that they made him a delicious non-alcoholic Pina colada to go along with my complimentary cocktail.

-If you have yet to travel here, please put it toward the top of your travel bucket list (stay tuned for my update list soon).
-There is so much to see, explore, and learn from throughout this beautiful European city.
+If you have yet to travel here, please put it toward the top of your travel bucket list.
+There is so much to see, explore and learn from throughout this beautiful European city.

 Here are a few other travel related posts (in case travel has ruined you just like me):